 Symbolism, Imagery, Allegory

-The land of El Dorado is significant in its ability to highlight the unfortunate realities of the world beyond its borders.
-Nevertheless, the land is too good to be true, and therefore unreal to Candide and Cacambo.
-This may be the real reason why they do not remain.
+El Dorado is significant in its ability to highlight the unfortunate realities of the world beyond its borders.
+Nevertheless, the land is too good to be true, and so it's unreal to Candide and Cacambo.
+This might be the real reason why they don't stick around.